MircoT/pyTGA/README.md

 # pyTGA
 A simple Python module to manage **TGA** *images*.
 This module is compatible with **Python 2** and **Python 3** and we refer on the *New TGA Format*.

-The library supports at the moment these kind of formats:
+The library supports at the moment these kind of formatsc (compressed with *RLE* or uncompressed):

-* Uncompressed Grayscale - 8 bit depth
+* Grayscale - 8 bit depth
-* Uncompressed RGB - 16 bit depth
+* RGB - 16 bit depth
-* Uncompressed RGB - 24 bit depth
+* RGB - 24 bit depth
-* Uncompressed RGBA - 32 bit depth
+* RGBA - 32 bit depth

 As you can see in the example you can use the python basic types for data.